zilinissleepin/freqtrade/docs/strategy-callbacks.md

     Regular stoploss rules still apply (cannot move down).

     While `/stopentry` command stops the bot from entering new trades, the position adjustment feature will continue buying new orders on existing trades.

-!!!
-Warning "Performance with many position adjustments"
-    Position adjustments can be a good approach to increase a strategy's output - but it can also have drawbacks if using this feature extensively.
-    Each of the orders will be attached to the trade object for the duration of the trade - hence increasing memory usage.
-    Trades with long duration and 10s or even 100ds of position adjustments are therefore not recommended, and should be closed at regular intervals to not affect performance.

 ``` python
 # Default imports